Immerse Yourself Into Something You May Not Believe In

 We often think our own beliefs are the correct beliefs, but put that aside for just a moment.

-OK!
-I’m a hardcore skeptic of just about anything.
-I need to see it to believe it.
-But let me ask you this.
 If you were invited to some group discussion on something which you vehemently do not believe in, would you accept?
 Would you be able to attend with a ‘clean slate’ and listen without having to quickly dismiss the whole notion of the discussion as being nonsense?

 In my case, I would have dismissed cases which I believed were nonsense very quickly some years ago; however, I have since learned that doing this only alienates those whom you are having a discussion with regarding their own views.